The Mayor of Saffron Walden

 The Mayor of Saffron Walden 2016-17 is Councillor Dr. Richard Freeman and his consort is his wife, Jan.
 The Mayor's chosen charities this year will benefit local people suffering from dementia.

 'Together in Sound' is run by Saffron Hall, They provide six-week music courses for those living with dementia and their carers.
 Professional musicians will provide weekly music workshops.
 There will be opportunities to sing, play instruments and create music as well as to meet others in the coffee hour that bookends each session.
-The next taster session will be on Friday, 22 September with a 10-week group beginning on Friday, 6 October.
 For further information please click on the following Together in Sound link or telephone 01799 588545 email: firstname.lastname@example.org

 Saffron Walden Dementia Action Alliance is a charity which aims for Saffron Walden to be a community where people living with dementia are treated with respect, dignity and given as much independence as possible whilst their carers are supported and enabled to enjoy a good quality of life.
 They help local shops, businesses and service providers:

 - Understand how dementia can impact those who live with it;

 - Make small changes that will help people living with dementia continue to be included in, and contribute to, our community.